Glossary

 Geoprocessing Functions

 Built-in functions that perform common geometry processing operations.
 For example, the segment function will cut a line or polygon so it is smaller in size, whereas buffer will add a defined area around a point, line or polygon.
-For more details on the functions available, refer to Geoprocessing functions.
+For more details on the functions available, refer to Geometry processing functions.

 Spatial Sampling